RGB-Tools/RGB-Documentation/README.md

 ## Credits

-The material provided by this guide is based on a 3-days full-immersion seminar on RGB protocol held by Maxim Orlovsky in Viareggio.&#x20;
+The material provided by this guide is based on a 3-days full-immersion seminar on RGB protocol held by [Maxim Orlovsky](https://twitter.com/dr_orlovsky) in Viareggio during the 2nd week of October 2023.&#x20;

 Videos: